 “There are those who claim that Britain no longer has a comics industry.”
 (John Freeman, downthetubes.net, quoting Lewis Stringer)

+Freeman goes onto say that despite the evidence supporting such a view (have you ever really looked at a WH Smith comics rack?
+He has: see his photo of one here), the British comics industry is not just all licenced content from the United States, and it has continued to produce new publications.
+Maybe the newsstand is not necessarily the best place to look for them.
 For the newsstand does not tell the whole story.
 Comics are not all kiddie and superhero characters now, if they ever were (Sabin 1993).
 Not that there is anything wrong with that content, but prevailing attitudes about the perceived lack of seriousness of these types of comics can inhibit a consideration of comics as cultural objects in their own right, worthy of research.
 Novelist Susan Hill (2017) expresses a widely held view when she stated: "Is it better for young people to read nothing at all than read graphic novels-which are really only comics for an older age group?".
 No amount of book awards, academic departments or academic journals have eliminated such sentiments.

 The best place for looking at all UK comics have to offer is online.
 Digital comics have not only brought a whole new audience but new creators, as well as new business models and creative processes.
 My Arts and Humanities Research Council’s Collaborative Doctoral Partnership Programme funded research will take a deep dive into these models and processes, from creation to consumption.
 For this work, I have the considerable support of supervisors Ian Cooke and Stella Wisdom (British Library) and Ernesto Priego and Stephann Makri (Human-Computer Interaction Design Centre, City, University of London).